NielsLeenheer/ReceiptPrinterStatus/README.md

 ## What does this library do?

-Connect this library to `WebUSBReceiptPrinter` or `WebSerialReceiptPrinter` to enable two-way communication between your app and a receipt printer.
+Connect this library to `WebUSBReceiptPrinter`, `WebSerialReceiptPrinter`, `WebBluetoothReceiptPrinter`, or `NetworkReceiptPrinter` to enable two-way communication between your app and a receipt printer.
 You can request basic printer info and get events when something happens with the printer, such as when the cash drawer is opened or closed, or it is running out of paper.

 Additionally, if you use a barcode scanner connected to a Star receipt printer, this library will enable you to get an event everytime a barcode is scanned, similar to `WebHidBarcodeScanner` or `WebSerialBarcodeScanner`.